Government Removal Requests

 Government Removal Requests: Illustrative Examples

-Brazil - We received a request from a Brazilian government authority to remove a question from Yahoo Answers that sought information regarding how to obtain services that are illegal in Brazil.
+Hong Kong - We received a request from a Hong Kong law enforcement agency to remove a question from Yahoo Answers on the basis that the question solicited the exploitation of minors.
 We removed the question after determining it violated Yahoo’s Terms of Service.

-Italy - We received a request from an Italian law enforcement agency to remove ten comments from Yahoo Answers, on the basis that the comments contained defamatory material that violated Italian law.
-We removed seven of the comments after determining they violated Yahoo’s Terms of Service.
+Italy - We received a request from an Italian law enforcement agency to remove a question from Yahoo Answers on the basis that the question contained defamatory material that violated Italian law.
+We removed the Yahoo Answers question after determining it violated Yahoo’s Terms of Service.

 Download Data for this Reporting Period: PDF XLS